 About Irvina

 Irvina Kanarek is a writer, street artist, and mental health speaker.
-She is the author of How To: Rewrite Beautiful, a self-published memoir and workbook for young adults that’s been used in narrative therapy groups and as a curriculum for her mental health prevention nonprofit, Rewrite Beautiful.
-Combining education and street art, the organization served more than 6,000 people from the US to Korea in six years
+She is the author of How To: Rewrite Beautiful, a self-published memoir and self-help workbook for young adults.
+The book has been used in narrative therapy groups and as a curriculum for her mental health prevention nonprofit, Rewrite Beautiful, which combined education and street art.
+In six years, the organization served more than 6,000 people from the U.S. to Korea.

-Irvina is currently at work on Hearsay, a literary exploration of justice and cultural memory centered on her father, Irving Kanarek—the rocket scientist turned criminal defense attorney best known for representing Charles Manson.
+She is currently at work on Hearsay, a work of narrative nonfiction about justice, legal history, and her father, Irving Kanarek—the rocket scientist–turned–criminal defense attorney, best known for representing Charles Manson.
 Blending biography and memoir, the book examines American justice, mental illness, and identity, showing how one man’s life left enduring questions of law and culture.

 More about Irvina: